Sage-Bionetworks/challengeutils/docs/client/admin.rst

 Description
 ^^^^^^^^^^^

-Download each wiki page of a synapse project and saves a json configuration (wiki_config.json).
+Download each wiki page of a synapse project as individual .md files and saves a json configuration (wiki_config.json).

 Positional
 ^^^^^^^^^^